Philip Pearson

-Philip James Pearson (born February 16, 1971) is an American basketball assistant coach for the UAB Blazers men's basketball Team.
+Philip James Pearson (born February 16, 1971) is an American basketball assistant coach for Kennesaw State.
 During part of the 2008–09 college basketball season, he was the interim head coach for the University of Alabama Crimson Tide men's basketball team.

 Early life

-Pearson was born in Montgomery, Alabama and attended high school at Jeff Davis High School, where he lettered in basketball and baseball, and was also named an all-city basketball player.
+Pearson was born in Montgomery, Alabama and attended high school at Jeff Davis High School, where he lettered in basketball and baseball and was also named an all-city basketball player.

 He attended the University of Alabama between 1989 and 1994 where he played varsity basketball for five seasons, before graduating in December 1993 with a Bachelor of Science degree.
 While playing basketball, he was named as the Paul Bryant Student-Athlete of the Year and President's list academic honor roll.

 Coaching career

 Assistant coach

 During the 1994–95 men's college basketball season, Pearson worked an assistant under Wimp Sanderson for the Arkansas–Little Rock Trojans men's basketball team, in which time the Trojans went 17–12.
 In the next season, he moved to Murray State University under head coach Mark Gottfried where he worked as an administrative assistant, before being promoted to director of basketball operations in the following season.
 In 1997, while working for the athletics department, he graduated from Murray State with a Master of Arts in Health, Physical Education & Recreation.
 The next season, he was promoted to assistant coach.
 During his three seasons with the Racers, the basketball team won three OVC championships and advanced to two NCAA tournament appearances.